It’s Over: You Disagree: How To Stop A Divorce

 In addition, try to identify the internal causes for those mistakes.

 Have you been an angry person who has created tense feelings that your spouse can no longer tolerate?
-Have you been neglectful of your spouse as you focus too much attention on work or others?
-Have you let your family intrude on your life as a married couple, not establishing good boundaries for the two of you?
+Have you been neglectful of your partner as you focus too much attention on work or others?
+Have you let your family of origin intrude on your life as a married couple, not establishing good boundaries for the two of you?

 This accomplished, you can then determine a better approach.